equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 ### Logistical comments:
   - We have scheduled long breaks so that you have ample time for discussion and review.
   - **DO NOT BRING ANY FOOD OR DRINK INTO THE COMPUTER LAB!**
   - You are welcome to use your own computer and/or your preferred software, but we cannot promise to be able to troubleshoot any issues you encounter.
+[Setup instructions here](os_setup.md).
   - If you finish an exercise before others, please help others.
   - Ask sooner, not later.